 A Licensee is subject to the requirements of the Economic Substance Test from the date on which it starts conducting the Relevant Activity, or for financial periods commencing, on or after January 1, 2019 where Licensee was carrying out the Relevant Activity even before the date from which the Regulations become applicable in the UAE.

-For example, if a UAE based business has a financial year of January 1, 2019 to December 31, 2019 then its first assessable period in connection with the Economic Substance Regulations will be January 1, 2019 to December 31, 2019.
+For example, if a UAE-based business has a financial year of January 1, 2019 to December 31, 2019 then its first assessable period in connection with the Economic Substance Regulations will be January 1, 2019 to December 31, 2019.

-In case, the financial year of the UAE based business is from April 1, 2019 to March 31, 2020 then the first assessable period for the UAE business would be from April 1, 2019 to March 31, 2020.
+In case, the financial year of the UAE-based business is from April 1, 2019 to March 31, 2020 then the first assessable period for the UAE business would be from April 1, 2019 to March 31, 2020.
 There would be no need for the business entity to comply with Economic Substance Regulations for the financial period from January 1, 2019 to March 31, 2019.

-Who are Exempt from Regulations?
+Who is Exempt from Regulations?

 UAE registered businesses that get an exemption from demonstrating economic substance are as follows: